Negro Creek (British Columbia)

 Negro Creek is a creek located in the East Kootenay region of British Columbia.
 Formerly named Nigger Creek, the name was changed in 1961.
+The name Negro Creek was officially rescinded in 2023 following a complaint, with no new name proposed.
 The creek flows into the Moyie River and was discovered in the 1860s.
 This creek has been mined by both Europeans and Chinese miners.